rrutt/cb-bread/README.md

 This application can connect to any Couchbase server visible to your workstation's network connect.

+I wrote a blog article about my experience creating this application: [If You Build It, They Will Fork It](https://rickrutt.wordpress.com/2015/02/15/if-you-build-it-they-will-fork-it/).

 ### Pre-requisites:

 You need a Git source code control client: [Git client downloads](http://git-scm.com/downloads).